Welcome to Year 3 and 4!

 In the mornings, we have our daily Maths and English lessons and Science is taught in the mornings too, but three times a week.
 In the afternoons, we have our Geography, History, French, RE, PE, Art and Design and Computing lessons.
 Mr Clarke, a music specialist, comes into school on a Friday morning and teaches music to the whole school.

 We break down our teaching of English into different areas, which have discrete lessons.
 During the week, we have two reading skills lessons- including vocabulary extension and reading comprehension; punctuation and grammar; spelling; and two writing lessons which enable the children to write at length.
 Our writing time allows time for discussion and planning of ideas before we write and then also time for peer marking, proof-reading and improvement.
 We aim to keep our writing lively and interesting, as well as grammatically correct, with correct spelling!
-This term we will be concentrating on reading and writing adventure stories, poetry and non-chronological reports.
+This term we will be concentrating on reading and writing traditional tales, poetry, instructional texts and non-chronological reports.

 In maths, there is a strong emphasis on basic calculation skills, the learning of times tables (up to 12×12 for Year 4) and the knowledge of number.
-This term, we will focus on fractions, telling the time and revisiting our basic number skills of adding, subtraction, multiplication and division.
+This term, we will focus on place value, addition and subtraction using formal written methods and multiplication and division, before moving onto problem solving, using the four operations.
 In Year 3, division will be taught through knowledge and application of times tables.
 These methods will then be applied through problem solving and investigations.